matthaeusheer/docker-demo/task1/task1.md

 **Run the command again.**
 - What happens now?
 Why is it faster?
 - Inspect the images present on your local system, how many are there?
-- Check the created stamp and compare it with the respective one on Docker Hub.
+- Go to docker hub and look for the image.
 Look around on Docker Hub to get familiar with it.
 - Click on the _linux_ tag on Docker Hub (in the Description section of the image) and inspect the Dockerfile which creates this image.
 What is it doing?

 <details>